• On-Campus Component

 • Introduction to Applied Research

-• Quickly assess and distill the necessary skills and knowledge needed in an organization and implement training and development strategies.
+• Assess and distill the necessary skills and knowledge needed in organizations;

-• Assess, design, implement, and evaluate training, leadership, and organization development programs.
+• Evaluate the effectiveness of training, leadership, and organization development programs.